kwaledesign/Coding-Standards/app/_includes/markdown/css.md

 ### Base
 The base directory contains styles and settings that apply to the entire project.
 These include the `_color-pallet.scss` and `_typography-pallet.scss` partials as well as settings for compass and compass plugins.
 [Example Base Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/base).

+### Object
+Object styles are generic abstractions that can be extended to build a component.
+The classic OOCSS example is the media-object [[16]](README.md#works-cited).
+Each object is defined within its own partial inside the object directory.
+[Example Object Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).

 ### Component
-Components are the equivalent to Modules within the [SMACSS](smacss.com) methodology renamed here to avoid confusion with Drupal's terminology.
+Components are the equivalent to Modules within the [SMACSS](smacss.com) methodology.
 Components are modular and reusable entities of a design system.
-Example components include buttons, call to actions, navigation elements, etc. Each component is defined within its own partial inside the component directory.
+Example components include buttons, navigation elements, etc. Each component is defined within its own partial inside the component directory.
 [Example Component Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/components).

 ### Layout
 Layout styles provide structure to (mobile-first) linear content.
-These styles are used to progressively enhance the basic layout when device capability, viewport and/or connection speed allow.
+These styles are used to progressively enhance the basic layout when device capability and/or viewport allow.
 Because layout is treated as an enhancement, these styles are kept separate from the components they enhance and are applied with their own class.
 Each component's layout is defined in its own partial inside the layout directory.
 Layout stylesheets are named by prefixing the component's name with `l-` in order to explicitly define the relationship between layout and component.
 [Example Layout Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/layout).

-### Object
-Object styles are generic abstractions that can be extended to build a component.
-The classic OOCSS example is the media-object [[16]](README.md#works-cited).
-Each object is defined within its own partial inside the object directory.
-[Example Object Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).

 ### Utilities
 Utilities are code snippets abstracted into classes, functions, and mixins that provide specific functionality.
-Utilities include normalize, clearfix, css-triangles, etc. Utilities can be given their own directory within the project's root, or they can be abstracted into a Compass plugin or Bower component.
+Utilities include normalize, clearfix, css-triangles, etc. Utilities can be given their own directory within the project's root, or they can be abstracted into a Compass plugin.
 Example: [Archetype-Utilities](https://github.com/kwaledesign/Archetype-Utilities).

+### App
+The app directory contains non-framework related styles and customizations.
+Anything that needs to be overridden within the framework is disabled in the framework's `screen.scss` file, then copied into the appropriate directory within the app folder.
+The directory structure of the framework is mirrored in the app directory.
+This methodology (along with a consistient coding standard) allows for the easy upgrade path of the framework without overriding application specific visual styles.

-### Temp
+#### Temp
 The temporary directory contains any styles that haven't yet been properly defined and organized within the project's architecture.
+The temporary directory resides within the app folder.
 This where any hacks or quick fixes belong.
 Each 'fix' placed within this directory should be given its own partial and should be accompanied by a corresponding issue properly tagged and filed in the project's repository so that it can be properly incorporated into the code base at a later date.
 Preventing sub-standard code from being committed into the code base helps to prevent un-necessary depreciation as well as unintentionally introducing bugs by keeping these 'fixes' quarantined within the temp directory. [[25]](README.md#works-cited)

 ## Object Oriented CSS (OOCSS)
 >"[A] CSS “object” is a repeating visual pattern which can be abstracted into an